DingZhan/Release/Release4.8/README.md

 ### Feature improve

-1. speed up of reading keyword file by improve the process of remove space characters of each line;
+1. speed up of reading keyword file by improve the process of remove space characters of each line.
-2. speed up of reading keyword file by improve the process of remove space characters of each line;
+2. speed up the process of include transform, especially for model which has too many *include_transform subsystems.
-3. speed up of reading keyword file by improve the process of remove space characters of each line;
+3. speed up the process of pre-comment.